frazy81/Singulersum/README.md

  * 3D objects that may contain other objects (recursive structure)
  * z-Buffering
  * different cameras (all with their own position and view angles in space)
- * camera and object animation (currently only camera animation)
+ * camera and object animation
    * either through mouse in GUI or
    * configured in yaml
  * light sources (not yet supported)